juxor/afaq/markdown/secH3.md

 parts, is in the general spirit of Marx and they stress the need to smash the state and replace it with workers' councils.
 In this, they express the best in Marx.
-When faced with the Paris Commune and its libertarian influences he embraced it, distancing himself (for a while at least) with many of his previous ideas.
+When faced with the Paris Commune and its libertarian influences he embraced it, distancing himself (for a while at least) from many of his previous ideas.

 So what was the original (orthodox) Marxist position?
 It can be seen from